AdityaDendukuri/IsingNucleation/README.md

           $ cmake -C ../ -S .
           ```

-3. This will generate the makefile.
+4. This will generate the makefile in build/.
 Compile the program by simply
    typing:
           ```
           $ make
           ```
-4. Run the executable
+5. Run the executable
           ```
           $ ./IsingNucl
           ```